Opioid peptide: Endogenous

 While not peptides, codeine and morphine are also produced in the human body.

 Exogenous

-Exogenous opioid substances are called exorphins, as opposed to endorphines.

-Exorphins include opioid food peptides like Gluten exorphin and opioid food peptides and are mostly contained in cereals and animal milk.
-Exorphins mimic the actions of endorphines by binding to an activating opioid receptors in the brain.
+Exogenous opioid substances are called exorphins, as opposed to endorphins.
+Exorphins include opioid food peptides, such as gluten exorphin and opioid food peptides, and are often contained in cereals and animal milk.
+Exorphins mimic the actions of endorphins by binding to and activating opioid receptors in the brain.